googleb4dd59fc085f06ab.html Skip to main content

 Why Do Canonical Links Matter?

-If you’ve spent time in the search engine optimization or web development spheres, chances are you’ve encountered canonical URLs.
-But if you’re anyone else–a small business owner, hobby blogger, or curious reader–it’s likely that you’ve never heard the term before.
-The term isn’t a reference to religion or scripture; canonical in this context means “accepted as being accurate and authoritative”.
-A URL, which stands for “Uniform Resource Locator”, is the web address of any given unique resource, like a website or PDF.
-There are many resources available on the web to educate about canonical URLs, but most of these are full of technical jargon and code, making it challenging to comprehend the importance of canonical URLs.
+You may have spent time in SEO or web development.
+Chances are you’ve seen canonical URLs.
+But if you’re anyone else, like a small business owner, hobby blogger, or curious reader, you’ve likely never heard the term.
+The term isn’t about religion or scripture.
+In this context, “canonical” means accepted as accurate.
+It is also authoritative.”
+A URL is the web address of any unique resource, like a website or PDF.
+It stands for “Uniform Resource Locator”.
+Many web resources educate about canonical URLs.
+But most are full of technical jargon and code.
+This makes it hard to understand.
+The problem is the importance of canonical URLs.

-As a website grows and gains more content, it can be tricky to stop pages from becoming duplicates or near-duplicates of each other.
-This duplicate content can cause serious issues for your web presence.
-If you have two very similar pages and they both qualify to rank for a certain keyword or phrase, a search engine just doesn’t know which of the two URLs it should send the search traffic to.
-To try to fix the situation and improve your site’s SEO, you can now select a canonical URL that can be used in the code of your duplicate pages to ensure that your preferred URL receives search engine traffic.
+As a website grows and gains more content, it can be tricky to prevent pages from becoming duplicates.
+They can become near-duplicates of each other.
+This duplicate content can cause severe issues for your web presence.
+You have two very similar pages.
+Both qualify to rank for a keyword.
+But, a search engine must know which URL to send traffic to.
+You can now select a canonical URL to resolve the issue and boost your site’s SEO.
+You can use it in the code of your duplicate pages.
+This ensures that your preferred URL gets search traffic.

 Although their meaning is not the same, the following terms are often used to refer to the canonical URL: